Dr. Grant Pierce

 About Dr. Grant Pierce

-Dr Pierce is Executive Director of Research at St Boniface Hospital and a Professor of Physiology and Pathophysiology at the University of Manitoba in Winnipeg.
+Dr. Pierce is Executive Director of Research at St. Boniface Hospital and a Distinguished Professor at the University of Manitoba in the Department of Physiology and Pathophysiology in Winnipeg.
 He has published over 225 peer reviewed research manuscripts and 8 textbooks on topics in medicine and health.
 He has served as Chair of the Executive Scientific Review Committee for the Heart and Stroke Foundation of Canada where he oversaw all peer review for three years.
-Dr Pierce was Editor-in-Chief of the Canadian Journal of Physiology and Pharmacology from 2003-2016.
-He is currently President of the North American Section of the International Academy of Cardiovascular Sciences.
-He recently received the Queen Elizabeth II Diamond Jubilee Medal for service to Canada, the 2016 Research Canada Leadership Award and is an elected Fellow of the Royal Society of Canada, the highest distinction for a scientist in Canada.
+Dr. Pierce was Editor-in-Chief of the Canadian Journal of Physiology and Pharmacology from 2003-2016.
+He is currently President Elect of the International Academy of Cardiovascular Sciences.
+He received the Queen Elizabeth II Diamond Jubilee Medal for service to Canada, the 2016 Research Canada Leadership Award and is an elected Fellow of the Royal Society of Canada, the highest distinction for a scientist in Canada.
+He recently was awarded the Order of Manitoba, the highest distinction for a citizen of Manitoba.

 For more information, please contact:

-Grant N. Pierce, PhD, FACC, FAHA, FISHR, FAPS, FIACS
+Grant N. Pierce, PhD, OM, FRSC, FACC, FAHA, FISHR, FIACS, FRSM, FCAHS

 Executive Director of Research, St. Boniface Hospital